 During the afternoon cooking session you will learn to make Turkish pasta- Manti served with yoghurt or Piruhi served with basil and pine nuts.
 You will also taste these at a late lunch.

-For the evening we take our farewell dinner at a famous Fish Restaurant by the sea.
+For the evening you will be taken to a farewell dinner at a famous Fish Restaurant by the sea.

 Breakfast, lunch, and dinner provided.